 6. Submit your proposal via esa-star before the appropriate deadline.

 Funded participation to ESA ARTES Business Applications and Space Solutions (BASS) is open to any company and/or organisation, be it as a group of users, public body or non-governmental organisation, residing in any of those states that subscribe to the ARTES BASS programme.

-To date, Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, Luxemburg, The Netherlands, Norway, Poland, Portugal, Romania, Sweden, Switzerland and the United Kingdom have subscribed.
+To date, Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Sweden, Switzerland and the United Kingdom have subscribed.

 The applicable funding level of the individual prime- or subcontractors is subject to authorisation by the involved National Delegation(s).
 Therefore, bidding teams are requested to obtain a Letter of Authorisation from all their national delegations before submitting a Full Proposal.

 External speakers: Fabio Graziosi (University of l'Aquila) and Elena De Ambrogio (Municipality of Torino)